 As a Bobcat Battalion cadet/student, you will be part of a small fellowship of Ohio University students who have committed themselves to national service, in training to be soldier/leaders.
-Our first-year cadets begin their academic lives as part of the Army ROTC Learning Community, living together in Tiffin Hall.
-You and your fellow cadets will meet three mornings per week for physical training, and every Wednesday you will “show your colors” by wearing the Army ACU uniform to class.
+Our first-year cadets begin their academic lives as part of the Army ROTC Learning Community, living together in the Convocation Center.
+You and your fellow cadets will meet three mornings per week for physical training, and every Wednesday you will “show your colors” by wearing the Army OCP uniform to class.
 This chart shows what the normal expectation is for a cadet.
 Each cadet will take ONE military science class per week and attend leadership lab on Wednesday and physical training on Monday, Wednesday, and Thursday mornings.

-As a student/cadet, you will find there is, a group of students, cadre members, and academic experts standing by to ensure your academic experience at Ohio University is the best it can be.
+As a student/cadet, you will find there is a group of students, Army officers, and academic experts standing by to ensure your academic experience at Ohio University is the best it can be.
 Our priority for you as a cadet/student is:

 - Ensuring your academic success